 Left-handed Boy with a Barrier to Writing

-Reaching the age of seven, my son's increasing reluctance to want to participate in writing at home was noticeable.
+By the time he reached the age of seven, my son's increasing reluctance to participate in writing at home was noticeable.
 I saw incidences of mirror lettering, and the complaints about hand aching rolled.
 I could see how forming letters taught in a fashion biased towards the right-handed method was awkward for him.
-Positioning the paper at a comfortable angle and holding the pen took time - the task around getting started, let alone get through homework caused a lot of frustration.
+Positioning the paper at a comfortable angle and holding the pen took time - the task around getting started, let alone get through homework, caused a lot of frustration.
 Writing represented a chore.
 It was something to get done as quickly as possible - preferably avoided if at all possible.
 My son was aware that he was noticeably slower at writing than the others in his class group and I began to worry about his despondency and decreasing confidence.

 I had a challenge on my hands.
 With my background in creativity, I feared for a loss around the thought flow that's intrinsically linked to the art of writing and longer-term, for the impact upon the love of learning and a sense of resilience.
 I wanted to share how challenges become an opportunity to thrive, and that the focus on perfectionism could become more than just need to dot your I’s and cross your T’s; it might magnify into a state of mind that becomes characterised by an “all or nothing” thinking.

 But try explaining that to a young child who is feeling demoralised looking at a blank page anticipating hardship and a messy scrawl.
 I could understand why avoidance might seem a more attractive option.

 Challenge: replace apathy with love for writing in my left-handed boy: The concept for Scribeasy and its methods were born.
 The first need was to get his interest.
 I referred to the image montaging methods I use when I'm teaching Art and Creativity: helping a student to get started and identify areas for all sorts of relationships with a project that can become a personal angle.